-- 1 Policies to reduce atmospheric carbon dioxide concentrations cost effectively in the short- and long-2 term could include: (1) encouraging adoption of cost-effective emission reduction and sink 3 enhancement actions through such mechanisms as an emissions trading program or an emissions 4 tax; (2) stimulating development of technologies that lower the cost of emissions reduction, carbon 5 capture and sequestration, and sink enhancement; (3) adopting appropriate regulations for sources or 6 actions subject to market imperfections, such as energy efficiency measures and co-generation; (4) 7 revising existing policies with other objectives that lead to higher carbon dioxide or methane 8 emissions so that the objectives, if still relevant, are achieved with lower emissions; and (5) 9 encouraging voluntary actions. - Implementation of such policies at a national level, and cooperation at an international level, would reduce the overall cost of achieving a carbon reduction target by providing access to more low-cost mitigation/sequestration options.
+1 Policies to reduce atmospheric carbon dioxide concentrations cost effectively in the short- and long-2 term could include: (1) encouraging adoption of cost-effective emission reduction and sink 3 enhancement actions through such mechanisms as an emissions trading program or an emissions 4 tax; (2) stimulating development of technologies that lower the cost of emissions reduction, carbon 5 capture and sequestration, and sink enhancement; (3) adopting appropriate regulations for sources or 6 actions subject to market imperfections, such as energy efficiency measures and co-generation; (4) 7 revising existing policies with other objectives that lead to higher carbon dioxide or methane 8 emissions so that the objectives, if still relevant, are achieved with lower emissions; and (5) 9 encouraging voluntary actions.
+10 Implementation of such policies at a national level, and cooperation at an international level, would 11 reduce the overall cost of achieving a carbon reduction target by providing access to more low-cost 12 mitigation/sequestration options.
+13 14 15 1.
+INTRODUCTION 16 This chapter provides an overview of options that can reduce carbon dioxide $(CO_2)$ and methane 17 (CH4) emissions and those that can enhance carbon sinks, and it attempts to compare them.
+Finally, it 18 discusses policies to encourage implementation of source reduction and sink enhancement options.
+No

-This chapter provides an overview of options that can reduce carbon dioxide (CO2) and methane (CH4) emissions and those that can enhance carbon sinks, and it attempts to compare them.
-Finally, it discusses policies to encourage implementation of source reduction and sink enhancement options.
-No emission reduction or sink enhancement target is proposed, and no policy or option is recommended.
+19 emission reduction or sink enhancement target is proposed, and no policy or option is recommended.20

-2. SOURCE REDUCTION OPTIONS
+21 2.
+SOURCE REDUCTION OPTIONS

-2.1 Energy-Related CO2 Emissions
+22 2.1 Energy-Related CO2 Emissions

-Combustion of fossil fuels is the main source of CO2 emissions (Chapters 1-3), although some CO2 is also released in non-combustion and natural processes.
-Most energy use, and hence energy-related CO2 emissions, involves equipment or facilities with a relatively long life-5 to 50 years.
-Many options for reducing these CO2 emissions are most cost-effective, and sometimes only feasible, in new equipment or facilities (Chapters 6 through 9).
+Combustion of fossil fuels is the main source of $CO_2$ emissions (Chapters 1-3), although some $CO_2$ is also released in non-combustion and natural processes.
+Most energy use, and hence energy-related $CO_2$ emissions, involves equipment or facilities with a relatively long life-5 to 50 years.
+Many options for reducing these $CO_2$ emissions are most cost-effective, and sometimes only feasible, in new equipment or facilities (Chapters 6 through 9).

-To stabilize the atmospheric concentration of CO2 "would require global anthropogenic CO2 emissions to drop below 1990 levels . . . and to steadily decrease thereafter" (IPCC, 2001).2 That entails a transition to a very different energy system, for example where the major energy carriers are electricity and hydrogen produced by non-fossil sources or from fossil fuels with capture and geological storage of the CO2 generated.
+28 To stabilize the atmospheric concentration of $CO_2$ "would require global anthropogenic $CO_2$ emissions to drop below 1990 levels . . . and to steadily decrease thereafter" (IPCC, 2001).
+That entails a

+- 30 transition to a very different energy system, for example where the major energy carriers are electricity - 31 and hydrogen produced by non-fossil sources or from fossil fuels with capture and geological storage of - 32 the CO2 generated.
 A transition to such an energy system, while also meeting growing energy needs,

-2The later the date at which global anthropogenic CO2 emissions drop below 1990 levels, the higher the level at which the CO2 concentration is stabilized.
+&lt;sup>2The later the date at which global anthropogenic $CO_2$ emissions drop below 1990 levels, the higher the level at which the $CO_2$ concentration is stabilized.